UI design

 The challenge

-The project brief revealed three major pain points: inconsistencies in the interface, an unnoticeable button to view all walkers, and difficulties to rebook walkers.
+The project brief revealed 3 major pain points: inconsistencies in the interface, unnoticeable buttons to view all walkers, and difficulties to rebook walkers.

 Early version